- Docs Home

 Insert, update, and delete data

 Common DML features are adding, modifying, and deleting table records.
-The corresponding commands are INSERT
+The corresponding commands are INSERT, UPDATE, and DELETE.

 INSERT INTO person VALUES(1,'tom','20170912');